Lucien Wong: Public service

 On 14 January 2017, he commenced his first three-year term as Singapore's ninth Attorney-General, succeeding V K Rajah.
 He was re-appointed for his second three-year term commencing on 14 January 2020 until 2023.
 On 26 September 2022, it was announced that Wong will be appointed for his third three-year term as Attorney General beginning on 14 January 2023 until 2026.
+On 10 October 2025, it was announced that Wong will be appointed for his fourth three-year term as Attorney General from 14 January 2026 until 13 January 2029.

 Professional appointments

 Prior to his appointment as Attorney-General, Wong was the chairman of the Singapore International Arbitration Centre and the Maritime and Port Authority of Singapore.
 He was also a member of the Singapore Business Federation's board of trustees and director of Broadcom Limited, Singapore Health Services, Cerebos Pacific Limited, Singapore Technologies Engineering, Temasek Holdings, Singapore Press Holdings, Hap Seng Plantations, Singapore Airlines, Monetary Authority of Singapore, National University of Singapore, Capitaland and other companies.

 Wong is currently a member of the Presidential Council for Minority Rights and was the former chairman of the Singapore Management University School of Law's advisory board.